Tour of the Operator UI #

 Events — /events #

 The event log browser — every event the framework emitted, in chronological order.
-Filters by Session, Event type, Role, Since (time cutoff), and row Limit.
+Filters by Event type, Role, Since (time cutoff), and row Limit; a specific session can be pinned via the URL.
 Useful for debugging "what actually happened" when a run looks wrong.

 Channels — /channels #